CSCfi/csc-user-guide/docs/data/Allas/using_allas/python_library.md

    print(container)
 ```

-And all the objects belonging to a bucket:
+And all objects belonging to a bucket:
 ```bash
 for info in conn.get_container('snakebucket')[1]:
     print('{0}\t{1}\t{2}'.format(info['name'], info['bytes'], info['last_modified']))
 ```

-&nbsp;

 ## Download an object

-Yoy can download an object with script:
+Download an object using the following script:

 ```bash
 my_obj = conn.get_object(bucket_name, object_name)[1]